davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 #### Sample Output

 ```
-Please select your training file:
-> wonktionary.txt

-Sorry, wooktionary.txt was not found!
-Please select your training file:
-> wonktionary.txt

 Instructions: Type in the first few letters of your query, and I'll
 try to guess what it is!
 Type .quit to exit the program.